 Paralegals don’t always need certification or licensing.
 However, seeking certification, even when it’s not specifically necessary, can only help an applicant who wants to pursue a paralegal career.
 Certification can also help applicants who want to pursue any job in the legal field.
 Applicants can also seek a legal studies certificate, which is similar to how to get a paralegal certificate.

 In addition, applicants should understand there’s a difference between having a paralegal certification and being a certified paralegal.
-In most cases, those who complete an ABA accredited course can claim the title of certificated paralegal.
-Nevertheless, the title comes from the education itself.
+In most cases, those who complete an ABA-accredited course can claim the title of certificated paralegal.
+Nevertheless, the title comes from education itself.
 The ABA accredits some certificate programs, but it does not certify paralegals.

 Some states offer official certifications.
 While they’re not mandatory, they can allow an applicant to add an official title designation after their names.
 This shows the applicant has exceeded the level of training provided just by their schools or programs and may be worth it to those who are serious about the paralegal profession.
 Many national paralegal associations also offer certifications.